2025 Saudi Arabian Grand Prix Weekend Information

 READ MORE IN OUR ULTIMATE TRACK GUIDE

-Niels Wittich will make his second appearance as race director at the 2024 Saudi Arabian Grand Prix.
+Rui Marques will be the race director at the 2025 Saudi Arabian Grand Prix.

 Each weekend a former Formula 1 driver, or a driver from another prominent series of motorsport, joins the stewards to help judge any incidents from a drivers’ perspective.
 The Driver Steward this weekend is yet to be announced.

-Pirelli have announced that the C2, C3 and C4 tyre compounds will be used at the 2024 Saudi Arabian Grand Prix.
-The C2, C3 and C4 compounds were also used in 2023.
+Pirelli have not yet announced which tyre compounds will be used at the 2025 Saudi Arabian Grand Prix.
+The C2, C3 and C4 compounds were used in 2024.

 WHAT HAPPENED AT LAST YEAR’S SAUDI ARABIAN GRAND PRIX?